tldr-pages/tldr/pages/common/lsof.md

 `lsof -i :{{port}}`

-- Only output the process PI:
+- Only output the process PID:

 `lsof -t {{/path/to/file}}`

-- List files opened by the given use:
+- List files opened by the given user:

 `lsof -u {{username}}`

-- List files opened by the given command or proces:
+- List files opened by the given command or process:

 `lsof -c {{process_or_command_name}}`